jvolkman/re.bzl/docs/re.md

 **RETURNS**

-A dictionary containing the match results (group ID/name -> matched string), or None if no match was found.
+A MatchObject containing the match results, or None if no match was found.
+See `compile` for details on MatchObject.

 <a id="match"></a>